hackdanismo/react-ui/README.md

 # React UI
 This is an open-source `React Library` released under the [MIT Licence](https://github.com/hackdanismo/react-ui/blob/main/LICENSE).
 This is created by `Dan Jackson` under the `Hackdanismo` `GitHub` account.

+The library is written in `JavaScript` rather than `TypeScript` to avoid the initial setup required to use `TypeScript` within a project.

 ## Documentation
 The `Documentation` is written in the form of a [Wiki](https://github.com/hackdanismo/react-ui/wiki).